Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(14) Endless-Runner.md

 [RequireComponent(typeof(MeshFilter), typeof(MeshRenderer))]
 public class GenerateMesh : MonoBehaviour { ... }
 ```

-- **ExecuteInEditMode** : Ensures the script runs both in the editor and at runtime, aiding in real-time mesh visualization.
+- **ExecuteInEditMode** : Ensures the script runs both in the editor and at runtime, allowing for real-time mesh visualization.
-- **RequireComponent** : Automatically adds required `MeshFilter` and `MeshRenderer` components, crucial for mesh generation and rendering.
+- **RequireComponent** : Automatically adds required `MeshFilter` and `MeshRenderer` components, to make this class easier to use in engine.

 ### Class Members

-The class defines several private and serialized fields:

 ```csharp
 private protected MeshFilter meshFilter;